 Otherwise, a decent, brand new A2 copier will generally set you back around £1,000 to £1,500.

-If you’re interested in hearing more about prices to buy or lease a photocopier for your business, simply complete the form at the top of this page and Expert Market will match you up with a select group of suppliers who’ll be able to meet your needs.
+If you’re interested in hearing more about prices to buy or lease a photocopier for your business, simply complete our quick quote-finding form by clicking on one of the icons below.
+From there, Expert Market will match you up with a select group of suppliers who’ll be able to meet your needs.